aesthetic-suite/framework/docs/style/ssr.md

 Because of this architecture, the React application _cannot_ include and render the full HTML document.
-To work around this, a double render will need to be executed, where the application is rendered 1st with `renderToString()`, and the layout that includes the content and styles is rendered 2nd with `renderToStaticMarkup()`.
+To work around this, a double render will need to be executed, where the application is rendered 1st with `renderToString()`, and the document that includes the content and styles is rendered 2nd with `renderToStaticMarkup()`.

 ```tsx